OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 If the boot process encounters a fatal error, the default behavior is to stop the boot process without any possibility to interact with the system.
-Prevent this behavior by activating dracut's builtin debug mode in combination with the {kiwi} debug mode as follows:
+To prevent this, activate dracut's builtin debug mode in combination with the {kiwi} debug mode as follows:

 .. code:: bash

     rd.debug rd.kiwi.debug

 This must be set at the kernel command line.
-With thesew parameters activated, the system enters a limited shell environment in case of a fatal error during boot.
-The shell contains a basic set of commands, and it can be used for inspection using the following command:
+With these parameters activated, the system enters a limited shell environment when a fatal error occurs during boot.
+The shell provides a basic set of tools, and it can be used for inspection using the following command:

 .. code:: bash